ayushi15092002/SimpleInterestCalculator/README.md

 A new Flutter project.

-This is a simple interest calculator app which helps to calculate siple interest using principal, rate of interest and time.
+This is a simple interest calculator app which helps to calculate simple interest using principal, rate of interest and time.